 Types Of Mortgage Loan Programs: FHA Loans

-There is a two year mandatory waiting period after Chapter 7 Bankruptcy discharged date to qualify for FHA Loan.
+- There is a two year mandatory waiting period after the Chapter 7 Bankruptcy discharged date to qualify for FHA Loan

-A FHA mortgage borrower can qualify for a FHA Loan one year into a Chapter 13 Bankruptcy repayment plan with the approval of the Chapter 13 Bankruptcy Trustee and as long as they can provide that they have made at least 12 timely payments to their creditors.
+- Borrowers can qualify for an FHA Loan one year into a Chapter 13 Bankruptcy repayment plan with the approval of the Chapter 13 Bankruptcy Trustee

-There is no mandatory waiting period to qualify for a FHA Loan after Chapter 13 Bankruptcy discharged date.
+- There is no mandatory waiting period to qualify for an FHA Loan after the Chapter 13 Bankruptcy discharged date

-There is a three year mandatory waiting period to qualify for a FHA Loan after a foreclosure, deed in lieu of foreclosure, or short sale.
+There is a three-year mandatory waiting period to qualify for an FHA Loan after a foreclosure, deed in lieu of foreclosure, or short sale.

 Types Of Mortgage Loan Programs: VA Loans

-There is a two year waiting period to qualify for a VA Loan after a Chapter 7 Bankruptcy discharge date.
+There is a two-year waiting period to qualify for a VA Loan after a Chapter 7 Bankruptcy discharged date.

-VA, unlike FHA, will exempt deferred student loans that has been deferred for 12 or more months from debt to income ratio calculations.
+- VA, unlike FHA, will exempt deferred student loans that have been deferred for 12 or more months from debt to income ratio calculations

 VA will only allow spouses of the veteran to be added on the VA Loan as a co-borrower.
 Non-occupant co-borrowers are not allowed on VA Loans.